What septic regulations apply in Pulaski County, Virginia?

 What well water contaminants should I test for in Pulaski County?

 - Pulaski County well owners should test for bacteria, nitrates, pH levels, and common local contaminants.
-The Virginia state lab and licensed water testing companies can provide comprehensive analysis for your well.
+The Virginia state lab and licensed water-testing companies can provide comprehensive analysis.